Set 25 · Study 1 / 5

 Origin: mid 16th century: from Latin praedictio(n-), from praedicere ‘make known beforehand’ (see predict)

-4. necessity · adjective/nəˈsɛsədi/
+4. necessity · noun/nəˈsɛsədi/

 Origin: late Middle English: from Old French necessite, from Latin necessitas, from necesse ‘be needful’

-5. coincidence · adjective/koʊˈɪnsədns/
+5. coincidence · noun/koʊˈɪnsədns/

 Origin: early 17th century (in the sense ‘occupation of the same space’): from medieval Latin coincidentia, from coincidere ‘coincide, agree’ (see coincide)